AWS-native WordPress platform

 Launch your backend in a few steps.

 Select the building blocks you need, generate the deployment path, and provision the backend in the target AWS account.
-The goal is not to hide infrastructure, but to make a strong architecture easier to launch and reuse.
+The goal is not to hide infrastructure, but to make a strong architecture easier to launch, inspect, and reuse.